1948 Summer Olympics: Venues

 No new venues were built for the Games.
 A cinder track was laid inside Empire Stadium and all other venues were adapted.
-For the first time at the Olympics swimming events were held undercover, at the 8000 capacity Empire Pool.
+For the first time at the Olympics, swimming events were held under cover, at the 8000 capacity Empire Pool.
 As the pool was longer than the standard Olympic length of 50 metres a platform was constructed across the pool which both shortened it and housed officials.
-In 2010 one of the last remaining venues from the Games, the Herne Hill Velodrome where cycling events were staged, was saved when a new 15-year lease was agreed meaning that repairs could take place.
+In 2010 one of the last remaining venues from the Games, the Herne Hill Velodrome where cycling events were staged, was saved when a new 15-year lease was agreed, so that repairs could take place.
 Campaigners and users of the track had feared that it would be forced to close as it was in desperate need of refurbishment.